tuck1s/sparkpost-traffic-gen/README.md

 Heroku's [free dyno hours](https://devcenter.heroku.com/articles/free-dyno-hours#consuming-hours) allowance.
 The worker-thread gets killed by Heroku after 30 minutes.

-Instead, use the built-in Heroku Scheduler:

-- Go to Manage App / Add Ons.
-Search for scheduler, choose Heroku Scheduler.
-Provision / Free.
+Instead, this project installs the addon [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler), but you need to manually configure it:

 - Click next to clock icon.
 Add New Job.
 In command box, type `./sparkpost-traffic-gen.py`
 - Choose Schedule Every 10 Minutes.
 Next due time is displayed.
 - To monitor, go to App Settings / More / View Log file